How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Is cosmetic surgery regulated in the UK?

-Cosmetic surgery in the UK is regulated in terms of the physical premises and the basic medical registration required to practise.
-However, the title ‘cosmetic surgeon’ is not a protected designation, which means there is no formal requirement for specific training in cosmetic procedures beyond a general medical licence.
+Cosmetic surgery in the UK is regulated in terms of physical premises and basic medical registration.
+However, the title “cosmetic surgeon” is not a protected designation.
+As a result, there is no formal requirement for specific training in cosmetic procedures.
+A general medical licence is all that is legally needed to practise.

-You can search the GMC register at gmcuk.org using the surgeon’s name or their GMC reference number.
-The register will show their registration status, any conditions or restrictions on their practice, and whether they appear on the specialist register.
+Fortunately, you can search the GMC register at gmc-uk.org using the surgeon’s name or their GMC reference number.
+The register will show their registration status and any conditions or restrictions on their practice.
+It will also confirm whether they appear on the specialist register.

-FRCS(Plast) is the Intercollegiate Specialty Fellowship examination in plastic surgery.
-Surgeons who hold this credential have completed an approved plastic surgery training programme and passed a formal examination assessed by the surgical royal colleges.
-Only surgeons on the GMC specialist register for plastic surgery hold this credential.
+Specifically, FRCS(Plast) is the Intercollegiate Specialty Fellowship examination in plastic surgery.
+Surgeons who hold this credential have completed an approved plastic surgery training programme.
+They have also passed a formal examination assessed by the surgical royal colleges.
+As a result, only surgeons on the GMC specialist register for plastic surgery hold this credential.

 Yes.
-Surgical training pathways vary, and a number of surgeons who did not train through the plastic surgery route have developed significant expertise in cosmetic procedures.
-What matters is whether their training and experience can be independently verified and whether they hold recognised credentials that confirm their competence.
+Surgical training pathways vary considerably across the UK.
+In fact, many surgeons outside the plastic surgery route have developed significant expertise in cosmetic procedures.
+However, what matters is whether their training and experience can be independently verified.
+It also matters whether they hold recognised credentials that confirm their competence.

-BCCS Fellowship is a structured credentialing pathway offered by the British College of Cosmetic Surgery.
-It requires surgeons to submit documented case evidence, complete formal written and oral examinations, and undergo an observed surgical performance assessment.
-It is designed for surgeons committed to demonstrating competence through independently assessed standards.
+In short, BCCS Fellowship is a structured credentialing pathway offered by the British College of Cosmetic Surgery.
+It requires surgeons to submit documented case evidence and complete formal written and oral examinations.
+They must also undergo an observed surgical performance assessment.
+Furthermore, the Fellowship is designed for surgeons committed to demonstrating competence through independently assessed standards.

-Ask whether they are on the GMC specialist register and under which specialty.
-Ask what fellowship credentials or accreditation they hold in the specific procedure.
-Ask how many times they have performed the procedure, what their complication rate is, and whether they operate within a professional code of conduct.
+First, ask whether they are on the GMC specialist register and under which specialty.
+Also ask what fellowship credentials or accreditation they hold in the specific procedure.
+Finally, ask how many times they have performed the procedure and what their complication rate is.
+Also establish whether they operate within a professional code of conduct.

 Yes.
 Consulting more than one surgeon before committing to a procedure is good practice.
 A reputable surgeon will support your decision to seek additional opinions.
 The consultation process should provide you with clear information about risks, realistic outcomes, and the qualifications of the person who will perform your surgery.